 If your dog or puppy is joining you on holiday rather than staying in puppy daycare, they’re not alone.
 Indeed, many people don’t consider it a proper ‘family holiday’ unless their canine companion is there to share the fun!
 Fortunately, more and more places are catering for dog owners, meaning your options aren’t limited to camping trips or ‘staycations’.

 From B&B breaks, hotels and self-catering cottages to canal boats and even huge castles that can be rented, there is dog-friendly accommodation to suit every taste and budget.
 Dog training holidays also provide a place where you can enjoy canine activities and sports with other dog lovers under the guidance of a qualified trainer.

-Always ask your vet’s advice before booking a foreign trip with your dog, just to make sure they’re ready for the trip and find out about any specific government requirement of the visiting country that need to be followed, before you go on the trip.
+Always ask your vet’s advice before booking a foreign trip with your dog, just to make sure they’re ready for the trip and find out about any specific government requirements of the visiting country that needs to be followed before you go on the trip.

 All that’s left after that is to get ready to make some memories – and bon voyage!